 Our workbook contains data from restaurant orders, which include the item ordered by the customer and the amount paid.
 In the example shown, cell C2 contains the following formula:

-products) and count the number of time burgers were sold.
-COUNTIF returns the count of values in B7:B17 that are equal to “Burger”.
+products) and count the number of times burgers were sold.
+COUNTIF returns the count of values in B7:B17 that is equal to “Burger”.
 Changing the criteria (cell B2) to “Pizza” will return a different result.

 Note: when you want to provide the criteria directly as text, you will need to use the double quotes

 "" in your formula.
 As an example, the above formula can also be written as

 =COUNTIF(products,"Burger") and it will return the same result.

 If you have additional questions please let me know by posting a comment.